komposter/CommunityPowerEA.com/_docs/global-account-properties.md

 Target profit for the entire account.
 EA will close all positions when the target level is reached.
 Then the target level will be moved by the TargetProfit size (to the next level).<br/>Thus, EA will close positions every X dollars earned.
 Restarts if all positions are closed (starting from v2.34).

-For example, if you start with $1000 and set GA TargetProfit = 25, EA closes all positions as soon as equity becomes $1025, then at $1050, $1075, $1100, and so on.
+> For example, if you start with $1000 and set GA TargetProfit = 25, EA closes all positions as soon as equity becomes $1025, then at $1050, $1075, $1100, and so on.
 Equity will not be exactly rounded to the TargetProfit size because of price moves, slippages and execution speed.
 So, progression could be like 1000 - 1026 - 1050 - 1074 - 1110.

-*Don't activate this option for several EAs, you need to activate it only once!*
+{% include alert.html type="warning" title="Warning" content="Don't activate this option for several EAs, you need to activate it only once!" %}

 Set 0 to disable GA TakeProfit.